 There are also opportunities associated with the A21 corridor, where the aim is to transform the main road corridor and its environs into a series of liveable and healthy neighbourhoods.
-Particular opportunities include delivery of cycling Quietways and better linking neighbourhoods to large open spaces; however, it is difficult to suggest opportunities associated with a slightly higher growth strategy (Scenarios 5 and 6).
+Particular opportunities include delivery of cycling Quietways and better linking neighbourhoods to large open spaces.
+However, it is difficult to suggest opportunities associated with a slightly higher growth strategy (Scenarios 5 and 6).
 In Lewisham a key site is Lewisham Shopping Centre, where the proposal is for a high density scheme (450 dph, reflecting high PTAL) that will ensure a net gain in main town centre uses (currently nearly 45,000 m2), and there could be benefits to a modestly higher density scheme still (10% uplift) to secure a further net gain in town centre uses.

-In conclusion, numerous proposed allocations will deliver enhancements to community infrastructure, green infrastructure, transport infrastructure or the urban realm, hence it is possible to predict significant positive effects under all scenarios, albeit with a degree of uncertainty at this relatively stage in the plan-making.
-Scenarios 5 and 6 are identified as performing particularly well, as there is a particular opportunity in the south of the Borough; however, there remains a degree of uncertainty regarding effect significance ahead of masterplanning for BGLS.
+In conclusion, numerous proposed allocations will deliver enhancements to community infrastructure, green infrastructure, transport infrastructure or the urban realm.
+The assessment in 2020 predicted significant effects with 'a degree of uncertainty', but there is now improved certainty, with a good degree of support shown for the spatial strategy, from an accessibility / communities / regeneration perspective, through consultation in 2020.
+Scenarios 5 and 6 perform particularly well, as there is a particular opportunity in the south of the Borough.
+However, there remains a degree of uncertainty regarding effect significance ahead of masterplanning for BGLS.